 LegalZoom– Choosing and setting up a legal structure can be pretty intimidating.
 I didn’t have a go-to lawyer at the time I set up my LLC, so I let the folks over at LegalZoom.com do the heavy lifting for me.

 Honeybook– If you own a creative business, Honeybook is a lifesaver!
 They’ve streamlined the process from inquiry to booking and signing contacts online.
 I can’t even begin to say enough about how much time, energy, and frustration Honeybook has saved me.
-Use this link to visit honeybook.com and save $50 off your membership!
+Use this link to visit honeybook.com and save 50% off your first year of membership!

 Quickbooks for Self-Employed- I wanted to be able to track my expenses and easily pay my quarterly estimated taxes.
 Quickbooks has been a lifesaver!
 I just linked it to my bank account and can quickly track my income and expenses.
 Sign up with this link, and you’ll get 50% off your first six months.